-▼Introduction to Inorganic Chemistry
+Introduction to Inorganic Chemistry

-SCHOOL NATURAL S CIENCES

-ACADEMIC UNIT CHEMISTRY

-LEVEL OF STUDIES UNDERGRA DUATE

-COURSE CODE XA127 SEMESTER 1st

-COURSE TITLE INTRODUCT TON TO INORGA ANIC CHEMISTE RY

-INDEPENDENT TEACHING ACTIVITIES if credits are awarded for separate components of the course, e.g. lectures, laboratory exercises, etc. If the credits are awarded for the whole of the course, give the weekly teaching hours and the total credits WEEKLY TEACHING HOURS CREDITS

-Lectures 3 5

-Seminars 1

-Laboratory work 1 Add rows if necessary.
-The organisation of teachidescribed in detail at (d). ng and the teaching methods used are COURSE TYPE Field of Science (Inorganic C Chemistry) and Skills Development general background, special background, specialised general knowledge, skills development (Experimental General and Inc organic Chemistry).
-PREREQUISITE COURSES: Typically, there are not prerequent uisite course.
+SCHOOL NATURAL SCIENCES ACADEMIC UNIT CHEMISTRY LEVEL OF STUDIES UNDERGRA DUATE COURSE CODE XA127 SEMESTER 1 st COURSE TITLE INTRODUCT ION TO INORG ANIC CHEMISTRY INDEPENDE if credits are awarded for separate components exercises, etc. If the credits are awarded for th ENT TEACHING ACTIVITIES ts of the course, e.g. lectures, laboratory the whole of the course, give the weekly teaching hours and the total credits HOURS CREDITS CREDITS Lectures 3 5 Seminars 1 Laboratory work 1 Add rows if necessary.
+The organisation of teachin described in detail at (d). hing and the teaching methods used are COURSE TYPE Field of Science (Inorganic Chemistry) and Skills Development 6 Development general background, special background, specialised general knowledge, skills development (Experimental General and Inorganic Chemistry).
+PREREQUISITE COURSES: Typically, there are not prerequisite course.
 LANGUAGE OF INSTRUCTION and EXAMINATIONS: Greek.
-Teaching may be how foreign students attend the cou English in case IS THE COURSE OFFERED TO ERASMUS STUDENTS YES COURSE WEBSITE (URL) https://eclass.upatras.gr/cour rses/CHEM2089/
+Teaching may be however performed in English in case foreign students attend the course.
+IS THE COURSE OFFERED TO ERASMUS STUDENTS YES COURSE WEBSITE (URL) https://eclass.upatras.gr/courses/CHEM2089/